 Residents may elect to pursue our ABR approved 16-month pathway to certification in Nuclear Radiology as well as our ACGME approved ESIR program.

 Alternatively one year concentrations (with a traditional fellowship to follow) are offered in most subspecialty areas.
 These programs can be individualized in conjunction with the program director.

-Residents during their fourth year are required to attend at least 5 hours of fellow level lectures/interdisciplinary conferences.
-Two blocks of the fourth year will be spent operating in a more independent fashion doing 4:30 PM to 12:30 AM rotation at Penn Presbyterian Medical Center Center (our new site for trauma effective February 2015) and Night Float at the Hospital of the University of Pennsylvania.
+Residents during their fourth year are required to attend at least five hours of fellow level lectures/interdisciplinary conferences.
+Two blocks of the fourth year will be spent operating in a more independent fashion doing 4:30 pm to 12:30 am rotation at Penn Presbyterian Medical Center Center (our new site for trauma effective February 2015) and Night Float at the Hospital of the University of Pennsylvania.
 We believe time spent in this fashion will reinforce the skill sets needed to successfully complete the Fundamentals of Diagnostic Radiology portion of the new certifying exam.

 The Radiology training at the University of Pennsylvania program fosters and facilitates original research by the resident.
 It is an ACGME requirement that residents engage in a scholarly project during their residency the results of which must be published or presented at institutional, local, regional, or national meeting.
 This requirement is strongly embraced by the department and is considered achieving minimum satisfaction in meeting the research component of our educational mission.

-Residents participate in a two week mini-rotation on "How to be an Academic Radiologist" during the first year of radiology residency.
+Residents participate in a two week mini-rotation on "How To Be An Academic Radiologist" during the first year of radiology residency.
 This begins residents' research projects.
-During the first three years of training residents ( on most rotations) are prescheduled into one half day per week or 2 days per block of dedicated research time.
-Research blocks or weekly days are built into all one and two year programs.
+During the first three years of training residents ( on most rotations) are prescheduled into one half day per week or two days per block of dedicated research time.
+Research blocks or weekly days are built into all one-and two-year programs.